Back

 Other States with Notable Mold Prevalence

-States such as Florida, Oklahoma, South Carolina, Nevada, Arizona, South Dakota, Tennessee, and Kansas also experience high mold prevalence.
+Beyond the top-ranked states, several others experience significant mold challenges.
+States such as Florida, Oklahoma, South Carolina, Nevada, Arizona, South Dakota, Tennessee, and Kansas show elevated mold prevalence.
 Factors like high humidity, annual precipitation, and water damage from natural disasters make these states more susceptible to mold growth.

 Mold Growth Conditions